Differential system related to Krawtchouk polynomials: iterated regularisation and Painlev\'e equation: Discussion

 \section{Discussion}

-In this paper we analysed iterated regularisation for system~\eqref{original system}, which helps transforming complicated systems with rational right--hand sides to simpler looking ones, even with polynomials right--hand sides.
-This indicates that regularisation gives a nice decomposition of birational transformations.
-An intuitive idea for why this iterative polynomial regularisation process is effective is as follows.
+In this paper we analysed iterated regularisation for system~\eqref{original system2}, which helps to transform complicated systems with rational right--hand sides to simpler looking ones, even with polynomials right--hand sides.
+We also obtained that regularisation gives a nice decomposition of birational transformations.
+An intuitive idea for why this iterated polynomial regularisation process is effective is as follows.
 Starting from the initial system with rational right hand--side and by iterating the regularisation procedure, points of indeterminacy are progressively eliminated at each step.
-Eventually, this iterative process might transform the system into a system with polynomial right--hand side.
+Eventually, this iterated process might transform the system into a system with polynomial right--hand side.
 Typically, it suffices to apply a simple M\"{o}bius transformation or a scaling to convert one of the final chart systems into a form equivalent to one of the canonical Painlev\'{e} equations.
 The main advantage of the iterated regularisation relies on being an algorithmic procedure (see Figure~\ref{diagrama}), avoiding the need of guessing the transformations required to establish connection with the Painlev\'{e} equation.

 It is noticeable that alternative selections for the cascades of points may yield other simplified systems.
-Remarkably, the reduced equations from the polynomial systems coincide with Painlev\'{e} V.
+Remarkably, the deduced equations from the polynomial systems coincide with Painlev\'{e} V equation.